 It is important that all staff receive training to enable them to recognise the possible signs of abuse, neglect and exploitation and to know what to do if they have a concern.
+All staff must pay regard to the Teacher's Standards.

-New staff and governors will receive a mandatory briefing during their induction, which includes the school's child protection policy, behaviour policy, staff behaviour policy, reporting and recording arrangements, and details for the DSL.
+New staff and governors will receive a mandatory briefing during their induction, which includes the school's child protection policy, behaviour policy, staff behaviour policy, e safety policy, reporting and recording arrangements, and details for the DSL.

-All staff, including the head teacher (unless the head teacher is the DSL) and governors will receive training that is regularly updated.
+All staff, including the head teacher (unless the head teacher is the DSL) and governors will receive training that is regularly updated and the Governing Body will facilitate a whole school approach to safeguarding.
 The NSSP recommends staff receive annual updates and a detailed programme (either online or face to face) at least every three years.

 The DSL (and deputies) will receive annual safeguarding training, with subjects to reflect local and national priorities and including a refresher session on their roles and responsibilities every two years.